sikaeducation/curriculum/102/standards/apply-version-control/topics/git-staging/README.md

 ## Staging Individual Hunks

-A "hunk" is a contiguous section of a file that's been changed.
+A hunk is a contiguous section of a file that's been changed.
 You can review each hunk in file with the `-p` or `--patch` flag:

 ```
 git add -p file-1.md